R0mb0/PIVPN_GUI/Submit/README.md

 </details>

-Now the operator can choose to add a new user (following the last instructions) or doing the ramaining operations displayed by the interface.
+Now the operator can choose to add a new user (following the instructions above) or perform the remaining operations displayed by the interface.

 <details>
 <summary>